Too and Enough: How to Use Them Correctly in English

 - Tara was too tired to read.

-We use too much with uncountable nouns to say that there is more of something than we want or more than is good.
+Use this when there is more than we want or more than is good.

 - Nick spent too much money on his new car.

-- There’s been too much rain this week.
+- There has been too much rain this week.

 - The road was blocked with too many cars.